alvinng4/Gravity-Simulator/README.md

 ## Online demo for interactive module:
 Link: https://alvinng4.github.io/Gravity_Simulator_Web/

-Click *once* after you see the green bar with
-"Ready to start!", and you should see the main menu.
-Select a system to start.
+Click *once* after you see the green loading bar showing "Ready to start!".
+You should then see the main menu.
+Simply select a system to start.

 This online demo is built with the pygbag package.